Teach English in Singapore

 - Average Monthly Cost of Living: $2,000 USD

-- Work Visas Needed: In order to work in Singapore, foreigners are required to obtain a work visa.
+- Visa: In order to work in Singapore, foreigners are required to obtain a work visa.
 How much money a person will make determines what type of visa he or she should apply for.
 An employer must sponsor your stay in the country and fill out an online application, which takes about two weeks to process.
 Do not start working before receiving the all clear from Singapore’s Ministry of Manpower or else you could face a hefty fine.
 Check out all the information at the Ministry of Manpower website.

 Where to Seek ESL Employment in Singapore